-National Ride 2 School Day WA took place on Friday 21 March 2025 and celebrated and encouraged children to choose the healthiest and most fun way to travel to school- on bikes!
+National Ride 2 School Day WA takes place on Friday 20 March 2026 to celebrate and encourage children to choose the healthiest and most fun way to travel to school – on bikes!Β

-Our Active Schools competition encouraged schools to encourage more kids to take to their tredlies to get to school with a randomly selected school winning a Bike Fun Day (see below).
-Initiatives included bike buses, ride to school breakfasts, bike decoration prizes, bike checks, expanded car-free zones, manned crossings and more…
+Our Active Schools competition backs schools to encourage more kids to take to their tredlies to get to school with a randomly selected school winning a Bike Fun Day (see below).
+Initiatives include bike buses, ride to school breakfasts, bike decoration prizes, bike checks, expanded car-free zones, manned crossings and more…

 Riding to school not only benefits your children’s health and sense of independence, but also improves their concentration and academic performance.